sabyrzhan/learning-progress/software_engineering.md

 * methods of objects created within this class

 In other words the principle is used to weaken loose coupling and make encapsulation stronger between the classes.

+## POLA - Principle of Least Astonishment
+Each class behavior has to perform actions in compliance to expectation of the user.
+Call of its method should not bring unexpected exceptions or perform different behavior.
+It is used in places where:
+* fault-tolerance is required.
+For example in APIs
+* immuatbility state
+* CQS actions
+* contract based API